Definition & Problem Overview

 According to a survey held by iProov company, 51.9% of the respondents are worried that deepfakes will be used for stealing their identity and setting up fraudulent credit cards in their name.
 At the same time, 81.3% of the respondents believe that biometrics will be used for identity proofing in the future.

 Apart from ENISA, many other official bodies are also concerned with identity theft performed using fabricated media.
 In 2021, Department of Homeland Security, US, released a comprehensive report on existing deepfake and cheapfake technologies and their potential threats.

 ENISA’s report outlines 4 primary attack types that can compromise remote identity proofing.

-A photo attack is possibly the most primitive attack technique and implies that a photo of the target person — printed or shown on a high-resolution screen — is presented to the camera of a RIDP system.
+In liveness taxonomy, a photo attack is possibly the most primitive attack technique and implies that a photo of the target person — printed or shown on a high-resolution screen — is presented to the camera of a RIDP system.
 It is relatively easy to spot, as photos lack necessary parameters of a living person’s face: depth, natural shadows, skin texture, retina light reflection, etc.

 Video replay attacks

 Video replay attacks involve a video, featuring either an attacker’s or a target’s face which is replayed to the RPID system on a high-resolution screen.
 The video can be stolen, pre-recorded or synthesized using deepfake tools.

 3D mask attacks

 3D masks used for presentation attacks range in quality from cheap and easy to make cutouts to elaborate masks produced using 3D printing.
 However, both simple and elaborate masks are now becoming easier to obtain by fraudsters.
 As an example, a highly realistic mask made by Japanese company, Kamenya Omoto, costs less than $1,000.